easyt0re/comppy18Proj/README.md

 These are saved in 2 separate \*.csv files.
 Each row corresponds to one sample, which would be read by `pandas` as one entry of a `dataframe`.
 This is essentially what happens with initialization.

+#### `__len__()`
+This function is to check the number of samples that has been read in.
+A `try catch` is implemented here to take care the case that there is a mismatch sample size for the input and output.
+This could be a practical function for the class.

 #### `__getitem__()`
 This function is supposed to return the item with the given index.